misc0110/Paper-Linter/README.md

 ### Visual
-This category includes warning regarding code that is visually not optimal and can be improved to make the paper look better
+This category includes warning regarding code that is visually not optimal and can be improved to make the paper look better (switch `visual`).

 #### hlines in Tables
 * **Description**: Warns if `\hline` is used in tables instead of `\toprule`, `\midrule`, and `\bottomrule`